bentoml/BentoML/docs/source/frameworks/xgboost.rst

    bst = xgb.train(param, dt)

-After training, use save_model to save the Booster instance to BentoML model store.
+After training, use :obj:`~bentoml.xgboost.save_model()` to save the Booster instance to BentoML model store.
 XGBoost has no framework-specific save options.

 .. code-block:: python